truong-lv/truong-lv/README.md

 ## About me 👋

 - I work as front-end web developer with additional skills that I hone every day
-- 👨‍🎓 I'm an Software Technology student at PTIT
+- 👨‍🎓 I'm a Software Technology student at PTIT
 - 👯 I’m looking to collaborate with anyone on any project.
 - 📫 How to reach me: truonglv.2609@gmail.com[](mailto:truonglv.2609@gmail.com)
 - ⚡ I like listening to Electronic and Pop music.
 Chill with me if you also like at [My_music_player](https://truong-lv.github.io/player-music/)